 Listing 13-7: Adding optional type annotations of the parameter and return value types in the closure

 The syntax of closures and functions looks more similar with type annotations.
 Here’s a vertical comparison of the syntax for the definition of a function that adds one to its parameter, and a closure that has the same behavior.
 We’ve added some spaces here to line up the relevant parts).
-This illustrates how closure syntax is similar to function syntax except for the use of pipes rather than parentheses and the amount of syntax that is optional:
+This illustrates how closure syntax is similar to function syntax, except for the use of pipes and the amount of syntax that is optional:

 fn add_one_v1 (x: i32) -> i32 { x + 1 }